Kmenguete/OpenClassroom_project7/README.md

 exponential(as the time complexity).

 The optimized solution has a linear space complexity.
 That mean that the space used by the algorithm in memory increases gradually as the number of input data increases.
 But it does not increase as fast as the bruteforce algorithm.
+Consequently, the optimized solution has a better space complexity thant the bruteforce because it takes fewer spaces in memory.

+To conclude, the optimized solution is faster and consumes less memory than the bruteforce(even for a much larger dataset than that of bruteforce).
+This allows us to affirm that the optimized solution is more optimal than bruteforce as well as on the time than the space used in memory.